Soumy17/Spring_Demo/README.md

 # Spring_Demo
-This repo has demo of Spring implimentation.
+This repo has demo of actual Spring implimentation.